 Students should be aware that extra fees will apply for the Concert Credit, and supplementary fees will be charged to non-music students as listed in the fees section of this Calendar.
-Programs Offered: Bachelor of Music (BM), Bachelor of Arts in Music (BAM), Bachelor of Arts in Music (BAM), Bachelor of Arts in Music (BAMH), Bachelor of Music Therapy (BMT), and Certificate in Music Therapy (CMT).
+Programs Offered: Bachelor of Music (BM), Bachelor of Arts in Music Honours (BAMH), Bachelor of Music Therapy (BMT), and Certificate in Music Therapy (CMT).